Toothache remedy: Clove oil

 Toothache remedy: Ginger-cayenne paste

 Mix equal parts of these two heat-packing spices with enough water to make a paste.
 Roll a small ball of cotton into enough paste to saturate it, then place it on your tooth while avoiding your gums and tongue.
-(Here are some surprising secrets your tongue can reveal about your health.)
 Leave it until the pain fades—or as long as you can stand it (the concoction is likely to burn).
 You can also try these spices separately, as both are potent painkillers.
-The main chemical component of cayenne (which has tons of health benefits)—capsaicin—has been found to help block pain messages from reaching the brain.
+The main chemical component of cayenne—capsaicin—has been found to help block pain messages from reaching the brain.